 The analysis explicitly compared elite hospitals to affiliate hospitals that share the brand but don’t have the same resources.
 The discrepancies clearly show that — to give yourself the most hope for living a long and healthy life — you should settle for nothing less than the most prestigious hospitals.

 If you’re seeking medical care for your mesothelioma diagnosis — or that of a loved one — we can help.
-Our patient advocate and registered nurse, Jenna Campagna, can find the top-ranked hospital nearest you and help you schedule an appointment.
+Our patient advocate and registered nurse, Karen Ritter, can find the top-ranked hospital nearest you and help you schedule an appointment.
 Email her at firstname.lastname@example.org.

 The Relationship Between Elite Hospitals and Affiliates

 Most top cancer centers lead a network of institutions.
 They allow the use of their brand name to raise the prestige of the affiliate locations.

 For instance, Brigham and Women’s Hospital in Boston is one of the best cancer centers in the United States.
 It also has an innovative mesothelioma treatment program, making it an attractive option for people with this cancer.
 In addition to the primary location, seven other affiliates around Massachusetts use the “Brigham and Women’s” branding.

 MD Anderson Cancer Center in Houston is another example.
 The institution has five affiliates that use the “MD Anderson Cancer Center” brand name.
 These affiliates are in Arizona, California, Florida and New Jersey.

 According to the JAMA Network report, half of survey respondents believed that affiliate hospitals would have the same survival and safety benefits as those of the most renowned institutions.

 The report defined “brand-sharing affiliates” as hospitals that were within the network and included the brand name.
 The analysis of survival data and safety included 56 top-ranked hospitals and 206 affiliates.